ShrinathSontakke/Cricket-Data-Analytics/README.md

-# Cricket Data Analytics
+# Data Analytics Project

-- The project involves analyzing T20 World Cup cricket data using web scraping, Python, Pandas, and Power BI.

-- The goal is to assemble a team of the best 11 cricket players who could represent Earth in a game against aliens.
+This is an end-to-end sports data analytics project where we cover web scraping (from the ESPN Cricinfo website), Python, Pandas, and Power BI to perform analyses on T20 World Cup cricket data.
+In this project, we use cricket T20 World Cup (2022) data to build insights on the best 11 players team that we can assemble from the earth to play with aliens.

+## Project Overview
+The project involves the following steps:

-- Web scraping is performed using Bright Data to collect data from ESPN Cricinfo.
+1. Web scraping the data from the ESPN Cricinfo website using Bright Data.

-- The collected data is then transformed and cleaned using Pandas.
+2. Data cleaning and transformation using Pandas.

-- The final step involves building interactive dashboards using Power BI to visualize the insights and findings.
+3. Building dashboards in Power BI to visualize and analyze the data.

-- This is a great project for both beginners and advanced users.

-- All the necessary materials are included for a fully guided data analytics experience.

-- Completing this project and including it on a resume can make the candidate stand out in the competitive field of data science.
+4. Identifying the best 11 players team based on the analysis to play with aliens.

+## Project Materials
+The project materials are included in this repository and are organized as follows:

+* data/: Contains the raw and processed data files.
+* notebooks/: Contains the Jupyter notebooks used for data cleaning and analysis.
+* reports/: Contains the final reports generated from the analysis.
+* dashboards/: Contains the Power BI dashboards used to visualize the data.

+## Getting Started
+To get started with this project, follow these steps:

+1. Clone this repository to your local machine.
+2. Install the necessary Python packages listed in the requirements.txt file.
+3. Open the Jupyter notebooks in the notebooks/ directory and run them to perform data cleaning and analysis.
+4. Open the Power BI dashboards in the dashboards/ directory to visualize the data.
+5. Review the final reports in the reports/ directory to see the results of the analysis.

+## Conclusion
+This is a solid data science project that will help you to build skills in web scraping, data cleaning and transformation, data analysis, and data visualization.
+It is also a great addition to your resume and will make it stand out in the competition.
+Feel free to use this project as a template for your own data analytics projects.